-Sunday, March 8, is our popular dinner concert at Eagle Vale; it is also the start of Daylight Savings Time*, implemented in 1918 and 1942 to help the war efforts.
+Sunday, March 8, was our popular dinner concert at Eagle Vale; and also the start of Daylight Savings Time*, implemented in 1918 and 1942 to help the war efforts.
 During WWII, many wonderful songs were composed which helped the nation through this devastating time.
-Our conductor, Chris Petit, has selected some which will make you tap your feet and hum along.
-We are not forgetting the younger generation, either.
-We look forward to the longer days of sunlight and will be celebrating the forthcoming golden days with song.
+Our conductor, Chris Petit, has selected some which will made our audience tap their feet and hum along.
+We celebrated the forthcoming golden days with song.

 Many of us have relatives who served in the military, not only during the world wars but subsequent wars as well.
-We would like to say thanks to these brave men and women by making a donation to the Veterans Outreach Center, a locally established group which serves local veterans.
-We will also be collecting toiletries for distribution by the Outreach Center.
+We said thanks to these brave men and women by making a donation to the Veterans Outreach Center, a locally established group which serves local veterans.

 Mary Anne Guariglia, President